Tony Award for Best Featured Actress in a Musical

-The Tony Award for Best Performance by a Featured Actress in a Musical is an honor presented at the Tony Awards, a ceremony established in 1947 as the Antoinette Perry Awards for Excellence in Theatre, to actresses for quality featured roles in a musical play, whether a new production or a revival.
+The Tony Award for Best Performance by a Featured Actress in a Musical is an honor presented at the Tony Awards, a ceremony established in 1947 as the Antoinette Perry Awards for Excellence in Theatre, to actresses for quality supporting roles in a musical play, whether a new production or a revival.
 The awards are named after Antoinette Perry, an American actress who died in 1946.

 Honors in several categories are presented at the ceremony annually by the Tony Award Productions, a joint venture of The Broadway League and the American Theatre Wing, to "honor the best performances and stage productions of the previous year."

 The award was originally called the Tony Award for Best Performance by an Actress in a Featured or Supporting Role in a Musical.
 It was first presented to Juanita Hall at the 4th Tony Awards for her portrayal of Bloody Mary in South Pacific.
 Before 1956, nominees' names were not made public; the change was made by the awards committee to "have a greater impact on theatregoers".
 The category was renamed to its current title in 1976.

 Judy Kaye, Andrea Martin and Audra McDonald share the record for having the most wins in this category, with a total of two.
 Carrie Pipperidge in Carousel and Marge MacDougall in Promises, Promises are the characters to take the award the most times, winning twice.
 Louise from Gypsy is currently the character with the most nominations in this category, with six.
 Additionally, each eligible Louise has been nominated for this award.